whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - The Deepest Revolution, Part 2- Build Healthy Subcultures by Building Spiritual Strength with Others.md

 Think back to a skill you learned as a child.
 Imagine, for example, that you learned to play soccer.
 You learned lots of smaller skills such as how to dribble or pass the ball.
 To get better at passing, what did you do?

 You practiced: you tried your best to kick the soccer ball to someone, and sometimes the ball went where you intended and sometimes it didn't.
 When you kicked the ball in the wrong direction, you figured out what lesson to learn, hopefully without any shame, and then practiced passing the ball with those new lessons in mind.
-The more you practiced, the more lessons you learned, and the better you got at passing the ball.
-When you approached all aspects of soccer this way, eventually you became a skilled soccer player.
+The more you practiced, the more lessons you learned, and the more proper technique became normal and engrained.
+If you approached all aspects of soccer this way, eventually you became a skilled soccer player.

 Qualities like integrity, awareness, gratitude, and generosity are simply skills too, and you can practice them intentionally just like any other skill.
 Practice approaching life with these qualities, and then notice when you up with them and when you don't.
-Perhaps sometime you don't have the awareness you want, or you are afraid to tell the truth and so you lie to someone.
+Perhaps sometimes you don't have the awareness you want, or you are afraid to tell the truth and so you lie instead.

 Cultivating these qualities is just like learning to kick a soccer ball.
 When you mess up, avoid any sense of guilt or shame.
 Just recognize that you made a mistake, and you can learn from it and do better next time.
 If you hurt or disappointed someone else, acknowledge your mistake, do your best to make it right, learn whatever lessons you can, and commit to doing better.
 And if you feel any residual fear, guilt, or shame, just let it go.

+And just like you practice kicking a soccer ball before the game, you can practice these beautiful qualities outside the normal flow of life.
+Take bravery for example, which is simply the ability to remain conscious and do what you know in your heart is right even if you feel uncomfortable or afraid.
+To practice bravery, you intentionally put yourself in uncomfortable or scary situations and practice maintaining your composure.
+If you're scared of dancing, go dancing.
+If cold water feels uncomfortable, practice being in cold water.
+Learn to feel _comfortable in the midst of discomfort_ so that nothing causes you to ever "hold back" or "shut down" parts of yourself.

+The book _One Disease One Cure_ contains many more suggestions for cultivating bravery, integrity, and other qualities.[xxx-odoc]

-Deep spiritual growth can be joyful rather than stressful when you approach it without shame and guilt, as part of a group of friends that bring out the best in each other.
+Spiritual growth can be joyful rather than stressful when you approach it without shame and guilt, as part of a group of friends that bring out the best in each other.
 So long as you're truly committed to that path of spiritual growth, mistakes are simply learning opportunities along the way.

 When I really embraced this attitude, my rate of growth increased.
 In other words, I started learning life lessons faster than before, because I wasn't wasting time feeling shame and guilt.
-I just noticed my mistakes and learned from them.
+I just noticed my mistakes, learned from them, and moved on.

+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #29<br/>Practice bravery</div>
+<div class="rev-act-body">Think of a fear that you're avoiding right now.
+You may have lied to someone and you're afraid of owning up to it, or you're afraid of quitting an unsatisfying job or asking an attractive person on a date.
+Face your fear, recognize that you can handle whatever comes, and do the thing you're afraid to do.</div></div>

 #### Build a Healthy Subculture by Building Spiritual Strength Together

-It's not easy to learn a new way of life.

-It's crucial to learn life lessons efficiently without guilt and shame, because there are many skills needed to have a healthy culture.

-When someone acts dishonestly, what would it take to begin trusting them again?
-It's crucial to have a _path back to grace_ so people know that if they make a mistake, there're not shunned forever, but there's a way to prove that they've really grown and can be trusted again.

-When someone makes a mistake, when is it most helpful to offer unconditional acceptance, and when would it be more helpful to show them their own unmet potential and accept nothing less than excellent behavior?

-How can you recognize when someone else is fully giving their sacred gifts and when they're holding back, and when you see they're holding back, how could you help them give themselves fully again?

-All these are skills, and all these can be practiced without guilt or shame.

-Ultimately, this is a key way to build spiritual strength with others.
-Hold yourself and others to a high standard of excellent and beautiful behavior.
-When someone struggles, help them grow without shame or guilt.
-People commonly rise or fall to the level of expectations set for them.
-To create a healthy subculture with pervasive trust, hold yourself and others to a high standard as a gift of love.

-#### Serve the Earth Together

-* Can serve the Earth either by enriching it (ie planting trees, tending the soil) or protecting it from further destruction

-* Rev-act: one way or another, as a group, serve the Earth where you live.
-Cultivate a sense of place and gratitude for the specific gifts all around you.
+If you've completed the revolutionary activities so far, you're well on your way to building a healthy subculture with others.
+You've practiced standing for what's right and supporting others when they take a stand.
+You've practiced giving generously and receiving graciously.
+You've practiced cultivating gratitude, giving your sacred gifts, and forming relationships of reciprocity where people share with each other over time.

+You've practiced receiving the Earth's gifts with gratitude, and giving back to the Earth.
+You've questioned your assumptions, practiced bravery, and channeled your anger in productive ways.

+You've joined with other people into groups that continually share with each other, and where people can safely speak their heart.
+You've practiced holding others to high standards, and making it easy for others to do the same for you.

+Ultimately, I believe the path to building healthy subcultures is to find others who also want this beautiful way of life, and practice the revolutionary activities together.
+Practice supporting each other, sharing, standing for what's right, holding each other to a high standard, encouraging each person to give their sacred gifts, and cultivating bravery.

+Build up each other's dignity, and help each other remember what's important in life -- taking care of each other and the Earth.

+Ultimately, you'll be building spiritual strength together with other people, with each person bringing out the best in everyone else.
+If you can do this, you'll actually be creating your own law -- that is, your own standards of appropriate behavior based on justice and mutual aid, not punitive rules.

+The Haudenosaunee writers described how their "society was founded on concepts of moral justice, not statute law."[xxx-a basic call to consciousness|p38] Such a society can only exist when everyone has that spiritual strength to stand for what's right.
+And building new groups and networks of groups where people cultivate that spiritual strength is the path to building new healthy subcultures.

+For as long as these groups are trapped in unhealthy cultures, they will be healthy subcultures where people stand for each other and for the Earth, while living under unhealthy-culture laws.
+When an opportunity arises for that Deepest Revolution, like the Zapatistas in 1994 after 10 years' preparation, healthy subcultures will have the cohesion and vision to take a full stand and finally free themselves to become fully sovereign healthy nations.

-<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #27<br/>Serve the Earth**</div>
+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #30<br/>Serve the Earth Together</div>
-<div class="rev-act-body">Any relationship involves both giving and receiving, so to have a rich relationship with the Earth, it's important to learn to give to it.<br/><br/>
-Consider how you would like to serve the nonhumans around you.
-You could enrich the Earth, such as by planting trees, planting an organic garden where you feed the soil, or removing trash.
-You could also protect the Earth, such as by slowing or stopping destructive practices such as logging or dumping toxins into rivers.
-Let your curiosity and interests guide you in choosing how to serve the Earth where you live.</div></div>

-### Heal Ancient Traumas Now

-Everybody has ancestors that lived in healthy cultures years, decades, centuries, or millennia ago.
-Those ancestors enjoyed a way of life based on the three core spiritual practices, where every moment and every relationship was meaningful, life was full of joyful gratitude, and people gave their deepest love as a normal way of life without holding back.

-At some point, our ancestors suffered something terrible, and eventually the unhealthy culture started to seem "just the way life is."

-It is impossible to recreate the past, and there's no "going back."
-But I believe a profound path of ancient healing comes from building your spiritual strength with others as they build theirs.
-Cultivate that practical aware gratitude, and give your sacred gifts in reciprocity with others who are giving theirs.

-Create the depth of trusting and joyful relationships that once were normal for your ancestors, and could be normal for you now.
-As you walk this path of cultivating spiritual strength, and find others to walk it with, you'll begin the Deepest Revolution.
-That path will be beautiful no matter what happens, and it's a necessary part of that larger path leading to new healthy cultures where respect is the norm among the people, and between people and the Earth.
+<div class="rev-act-body">People have unity when they all deeply care about the same things.
+This is part of the magic of the Haudenosaunee's Thanksgiving Address -- among other things, it's a public statement where they remind themselves of their shared gratitude for the Earth, and how important it is to them.<br/><br/>Build unity with others by caring for the Earth together.
+Whether you're protecting a forest or river from destruction or pollution, or enriching the soil or creating new bird habitat, find a practical way with others to give back to the nonhumans who give us humans so much.</div></div>

+#### Building a Healthy Culture is Hard -- But We Are Healthy Cultures

+Building a healthy culture with others is challenging.
+We have a way of life that encourages things like superficiality, ineffective political movements, division, deceit, and selfishness.
+A lot of people learn to feel helpless or not care about anything, as their society seems so sick and there's no clear, legal path of deep change.

+It would already be hard to grow up surrounded by these hurtful qualities and then embrace a way of life based on integrity, generosity, and deep connection instead.
+It becomes immensely harder when authorities sabotage solidarity, train people for obedience, spread lies, murder spiritual leaders, abuse children, and keep people in poverty.

+The only way to change this is to form new subcultures with real solidarity despite all the challenges, where it's safe to give generously and stand for what's right, knowing each person has the others' backs no matter what.
+Where people stand for the needs of the nonhumans to ensure the Earth remains a healthy place for all its inhabitants.

+Despite the centuries of oppression, the truth remains: Being treated with care and respect, feeding others and being fed, meeting life's needs with meaningful work, and living closely with open-hearted people feels wonderful.
+And it feels so incredibly wonderful because this is who we really are.

+We are healthy cultures; each one of us has the same urges towards gratitude, integrity, sharing, and all the other beautiful qualities explored in this book, even if some people have learned to ignore those urges to survive in their unhealthy culture.
+Every one of us has deep love to give.
+Every one of us can embrace and live these qualities at any time, generating healthy subcultures everywhere we go.

+So spread the good news.
+Healthy cultures exist, and for those of us trapped in unhealthy cultures, it doesn't need to be this way.
+Cultivate your spiritual strength, and build deep relationships with other people and the Earth.
+Perhaps you will someday be part of a nation that lives in freedom, or perhaps you will lay the groundwork so that a future generation can.

+As countless spiritual leaders like Tubman, Christ, and King show, giving your sacred gifts may not always be a comfortable path.
+Authorities might even make it dangerous.
+But at least it will be a path worth walking.

 ### References

 [xxx-red mother|p84]

-[xxx-from deep woods to civilization|civ preached practiced]

-[xxx-arch struxure integrity]
+[xxx-braiding sweetgrass|wisgaak gokpenagen]

 [xxx-original instructions|armstrong]

-[xxx-braveheart every man]

-[xxx-braiding sweetgrass|wisgaak gokpenagen]

-[xxx-indian heroes and great chieftains|rain-in-the-face]
+[xxx-FINISH]

 [xxx-walden]

+[xxx-odoc]

 [xxx-odoc|ch47]

+[xxx-from deep woods to civilization|civ preached practiced]

 [xxx-geronimo autobio|Unwritten Laws of the Apaches]

+[xxx-a basic call to consciousness|p38]

 [xxx-the vision|p80]

+[xxx-braveheart every man]

+[xxx-indian heroes and great chieftains|rain-in-the-face]